raspberrypilearning/cd-beginner-scratch-sushi/en/step_3.md

 You should see the cat walking in a straight line...not exactly what you want, right?

-Note: If you click th flag too many times and the cat walks away, you can drag it back!
+Note: If you click the flag too many times and the cat walks away, you can drag it back!

 --- task ---